serdukow/BatteryCare/README.md

 I did it personally for myself, but perhaps someone else will like what I have implemented, so I decided to make the code publicly available, and [Raphael Hanneken's](https://github.com/raphaelhanneken/apple-juice) code has not been supported for 3 years and may not be supported anymore.

 # Plans
-- Localizations (if someone is willing to help, welcome).
+- More Localizations (if someone is willing to help, welcome).
-- I want to add a charge limit of 80%.
-I found an interesting [limiting app](https://github.com/actuallymentor/battery), but I couldn't implement it into my code.
-If someone can help with this, again, welcome.
-Or maybe write it from scratch, but I have no idea how to do it, and the battery is lightweighs and works perfectly.
+- Add a charge limit of 80%.

 # Localizations
 ![Static Badge](https://img.shields.io/badge/verified-brightgreen?label=English)